 - Have at least 3 years of relevant experience in the theatre industry (Production Assistant, Production Coordinator, Stage Manager)

 - Reside in, or be able to relocate to, Singapore

-- Have a strong desire to work in their selected department
+- Have a strong desire to work in production management

-- Carefully read through the instructions and submit a thoughtfully completed application
+- Carefully read through all information provided submit a thoughtfully completed application

 How do you define “3 years of relevant experience in the theatre industry” ?